neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 ## Motivation

-Currently we dont delete pageserver part of the data from s3 when project is deleted.
+Currently we don't delete pageserver part of the data from s3 when project is deleted.
 (The same is true for safekeepers, but this outside of the scope of this RFC).

 This RFC aims to spin a discussion to come to a robust deletion solution that wont put us in into a corner for features like postponed deletion (when we keep data for user to be able to restore a project if it was deleted by accident)